 We all have mental health.
 Mental health encompasses our general psychological, emotional and social well-being which can determine how you can cope with your day-to-day life.
 It is common for our mental well-being to fluctuate day to day, where some days we feel better than others.

 In fact, an NHS Survey of Mental Health and Wellbeing reports that 1 in 6 people experience a common mental health problem (like anxiety and depression) in any given week in England.
 Therefore, in the same way as physical health, everyone needs to look after their mental health!

 Mental health at university: Let’s break the stigma!

 However, remember that you are not alone!
-People in all walks of life can experience poor mental health at any time and it is increasingly clear that experiencing mental health problems at university is most common that we might have thought.
+People from all walks of life can experience poor mental health at any time and it is increasingly clear that experiencing mental health problems at university is more common than we might have thought.

 Mind, a charity which provides advice and support to anyone experiencing a mental health problem, states that “students are at higher risk of developing mental health problems with research showing many people first experience mental health problems or first seek help when they are at university”.

 In fact, the state of student mental health is the subject of increasing concern.
 Students are increasingly declaring and reporting mental conditions and poor mental well-being, to the extent that a student mental health crisis has been reported.